Cwantic/Documentation/Python/Classes/study.md

 The **solution** object contains all results after calculation.

-Imagine user wants to check that the solution exists (result as a text in Outputs[0]).
+Imagine user wants to check if the solution exists (result as a text in Outputs[0]).

 ```python
 # Python script